What is Liam Neeson's Net Worth?

 Liam Neeson is an Irish actor who has a net worth of $120 million.
 Liam Neeson emerged from Northern Ireland to become one of Hollywood's most versatile and respected actors over a career spanning more than four decades.
 After early stage work with the Lyric Players' Theatre in Belfast, Neeson gained international attention with his role in 1993's "Schindler's List," earning an Academy Award nomination for his portrayal of Oskar Schindler.

-Throughout the 1990s, Neeson demonstrated remarkable range in films like "Michael Collins," "Les Misérables," and "Star Wars: Episode I – The Phantom Menace."
+Throughout the 1990s, Neeson demonstrated a remarkable range in films like "Michael Collins," "Les Misérables," and "Star Wars: Episode I – The Phantom Menace."
 However, an unexpected career transformation occurred in 2008 with "Taken," which reinvented the then-56-year-old as an action star.
 This launched a successful late-career phase featuring similar revenge-driven action thrillers.

 Despite his action persona, Neeson continued to showcase his dramatic talents in films like Martin Scorsese's "Silence" and worked with notable directors including Steven Spielberg, Christopher Nolan, and Ridley Scott.
 His distinctive deep voice has also made him sought-after for voice acting in animated features.

 Personally, Neeson endured tragedy with the death of his wife, Natasha Richardson, in 2009.
-His resilience both professionally and personally has cemented his status as a respected figure in cinema known for his gravitas, versatility, and enduring screen presence.
+His resilience, both professionally and personally, has cemented his status as a respected figure in cinema known for his gravitas, versatility, and enduring screen presence.

 Taken Salary

-The "Taken" trilogy has been very lucrative for Liam; he reportedly made $5 million for "Taken," $15 million for 2012's "Taken 2," and $20 million for 2014's "Taken 3."
+The "Taken" trilogy has been very lucrative for Liam.
+He made $5 million for the first "Taken," $15 million for 2012's "Taken 2," and $20 million for 2014's "Taken 3."
 That brings his total TAKE (get it??) before taxes for the Taken franchise to $40 million.

 Early Life